 If you were a student in the late 19th and early 20th centuries, you would have been given a classical education.
 This was especially true for boys.
 Girls were taught more feminine subjects such as music, needlework and home management, but increasingly they, too, were becoming educated.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.
 It also is a companion piece to The Unmarriable Kind.)

-Students of a classic education studied numerous subjects, some of which might seem odd to teach children today.
+Students of a classic education studied numerous subjects.
+Today, some of these subjects seem odd to teach children.

 The subjects were:

 - Rhetoric, debating ideas